 2) Australian opal has a base color that ranges from white all the way to black.
 The closer you can get to a uniform black base, the higher the quality.
 A black base paired with a consistent and vibrant color scheme through out the stone is a rare & desired find!

 White opal, the most commonly known opal can be opaque or translucent and has a nice range of color play.
-Commonly sourced in Ethiopia.
-Prices can range as low as 20$/ct to 1K$/ct.
+Commonly sourced in Ethiopia, its prices can range as low as 20$/ct to 1K$/ct.

 1) When buying cabochons, you want to make sure the opals are well rounded, to not affect the color play of the stone.